psiace-archive/awesome-stars/README.md

 - [30-seconds/30-seconds-of-interviews](https://github.com/30-seconds/30-seconds-of-interviews) - A curated collection of common interview questions to help you prepare for your next interview.
 - [carbon-app/carbon](https://github.com/carbon-app/carbon) - :black_heart: Create and share beautiful images of your source code
 - [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.
-- [mdx-js/mdx](https://github.com/mdx-js/mdx) - JSX in Markdown for ambitious projects
+- [mdx-js/mdx](https://github.com/mdx-js/mdx) - Markdown for the component era
 - [docsifyjs/docsify](https://github.com/docsifyjs/docsify) - 🃏 A magical documentation site generator.
 - [Hextris/hextris](https://github.com/Hextris/hextris) - Fast paced HTML5 puzzle game inspired by Tetris!
 - [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
 It is based on the core principles of Processing. http://twitter.com/p5xjs —